phyloacc/PhyloAcc/README_OUTPUT.md

 # Format of output files
 *prefix*\_rate_postZ\_*.txt: posterior median of conserved and accelerated rate and posterior mean of latent state on each branch for each element.
 Columns in the file are:
-1. element ID which is order of the element in the input bed file starting from zero
+1. element No. which is order of the element in the input bed file starting from zero
 2. posterior mode of accelerated mutation rate
 3. posterior mode of conserved mutation rate
 4. from 4th column and on, we have four columns for each branch: *_0 indicates whether it's "missing"; *_1, *_2 and *_3 are the posterior probability in neutral, conserved and accelerated state respectively.
 The algorithm will prune "missing" branches within outgroup and set the latent states of them to -1 so that the three posterior probabilities are all zero.
 Column names indicate the branch right above the node and the order of the branch is the same as that in *prefix*_elem_Z.txt.